REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 \subsubsection{Informative viewpoint sampler}

 Our RT-RRT* roadmap provides probabilistically complete coverage of reachable states via an agent-centric tree of asymptotically shortest paths.
 However, the roadmap typically contains thousands of paths, which exceeds the reasoning capacity of an LLM-based decision-maker and introduces extreme redundancy.
 Many of these paths are semantically equivalent for high-level intent, differing only in low-level geometric details such as local motion smoothness.
-We therefore extract \textit{informative viewpoints} by applying a two-pass online filter to every newly added RT-RRT* node.
+We therefore extract a sparser set of nodes (\textit{informative viewpoints}) by applying a two-pass online filter.

-\paragraph{Spatial thinning} Because information gain computation requires computational heavy ray-casting, we therefore apply online Poisson-disc sampling first: a candidate is accepted only if no existing viewpoint lies within radius~\(r\).
+\paragraph{Spatial thinning} Since information gain computation requires computational heavy ray-casting, we therefore apply an online Poisson-disc sampling first: a candidate is accepted only if no existing viewpoint lies within a radius.
 This produces a well-distributed, low-redundancy candidate set at negligible cost.

 \paragraph{Information-gain gating} For each spatially accepted candidate~\(\theta \in \mathrm{SE}(3)\), we define its information gain as the number of unknown, visible voxels within its view frustum: